 Merricks General Store

 Breakfast at Merricks General Wine Store is a casual affair.
-Grab a spot beneath the vines on the back terrace (or head inside to the open fire when it’s chilly outside) and fuel up for the day on eggs Benedict with housemade muffins or apple-and-rhubarb porridge with chia seeds.
+Grab a spot beneath the vines on the back terrace (or head inside to the open fire when it’s chilly outside) and fuel up for the day on eggs Benedict with housemade muffins or waffles with mascarpone cream and fruit.

 The Epicurean Red Hill